 Each student will make one presentation in which they will critically discuss two of the week's readings.
 Students should avoid simply providing a summary of each reading but instead should focus on making connections between the readings.
 Presentations should be 10-15 minutes and should make use of PowerPoint or other visual aid to help structure and enliven the presentation.
 Students are encouraged to use examples, illustrations and case studies to support their points.
-Students may choose to pre-record their presentation.
-After the presentation, students will lead a 45-minutes class discussion for which they should prepare questions that promote discussion, critique and reflection.
-The discussion questions should also offer an opportunity to draw in the week's readings not covered in the presentation.
-Students will sign-up for a presentation date on January 19.
+After the presentation, students will lead a 45-minutes class discussion for which they should prepare questions that promote discussion, critique, and reflection.
+Students will sign-up for a presentation date on September 20.

-Blog post - 20% due February 9
+Blog post - 20% due October 25